livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - Test editing entries
 - Remove notice
 - Email letting everyone know editing is available again

+## Clean-up
+- dictionary counts
+- get semantic domains working in filters ( currently just filters out entries without a semantic domain)
 - Remove algolia keys from vercel

-## Clean-up
+- Orama: replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
 - create indexes using help from index_advisor https://supabase.com/docs/guides/database/extensions/index_advisor
 - drop content_updates' table column
 - drop entry_updates
 - clean up old history data in content_updates
 - make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)
 - look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
+- see how seo_description made the transition

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho